Creative Ideas For Operating Your Sports Facility During COVID-19

-Facebook Live is a great tool for growing your business, but one of the best things about it is that you can archive your instructional videos.
+Facebook Live is a great tool for growing your business.
+Mainly, one of the best things about it is that you can archive your instructional videos.
 This will add value for future members of your sports facility beyond the COVID-19 crisis.

 “Early research is showing an increased interest in health and fitness tools that people can use at home,” Mike says.
 “That’s true for serious athletes who want to continue to hone their skills while they’re off, and for youth athletes whose parents are looking for ways to help their children burn off energy at home.”

 Don’t worry too much about the quality of the video.
 A steady hand (or a tripod) plus your phone camera is enough.
 Show the trainer using your facility and the equipment in your facility.

 Also, you can sell scheduled live sessions (small group or 1:1) where your trainer and your athletes connect via video conferencing tools like Google Hangouts or FaceTime.

 Be sure to do a dry run so you can get the hang of the technology before your customer is online.

 If you’re not prepared or comfortable with going live.
 Give pre-recorded sessions a try.
 You can choose to deliver them via email, periodically, to your paying members.
 Post them to YouTube as unlisted videos, and then provide links to the unlisted content in emails to your members.